tapthaker/DebugView/README.md

 ![Screenshot 2](./screenshot2.png)

 ##Or you could try code injection
-### PS : Updated my iPhone to iOS 8, the screenshots below are of older version
+**PS : Updated my iPhone to iOS 8, so you will have to wait for updated screenshots**

 ![Phone.app after code injection](./screenshot3.png)